tsoding/porth/README.md

 ### Testing

 Test cases are located in [./tests/](./tests/) folder.
-The `*.txt` files are the expected outputs of the corresponding programs.
+The `*.bin` files are the expected outputs of the corresponding programs in binary format (1 byte - return code, 8 bytes - length of output, output in utf-8 format, 8 bytes - length of error, error in utf-8 format).

 Run [./test.py](./test.py) script to execute the programs and assert their outputs: